zeffii/mesh_tiny_cad/README.md

   - V : extending two edges towards their _calculated_ intersection point.
    ![V](http://i.imgur.com/JWXCKcJ.jpg)

-  - T : extending the path of one edges towards another edge.
+  - T : extending the path of one edge towards another edge.
    ![T](http://i.imgur.com/uA1ChX0.jpg)

   - X : two edges intersect, their intersection gets a weld vertex.
 You now habe 4 edgse and 5 vertices.
    ![X](http://i.imgur.com/SJxjfQr.jpg)

+### X ALL

+Intersect all, it programatically goes through all selected edges and slices them all using any found intersections, then welds them.